wongtszni/wongtszni/README.md

 - 👋 Hi, I’m @wongtszni
-- 👀 I'm a student of Higher Diploma in Cloud and Data Centre Administration ofHong Kong Institute of Information Technology (HKIIT)
+- 👀 I'm a student of Higher Diploma in Cloud and Data Centre Administration ofHong Kong Institute of Information Technology (HKIIT).
 - 🌱 I’m currently learning cloud services of AWS and Azure.

 <!---